domnikl/schema-registry-gitops/README.md

   -V, --version              Print version information and exit.
 Commands:
-  validate  validate schemas, should be used before applying changes apply     applies the config to the given schema registry dump      prints the current state
+  validate  validate schemas, should be used before applying changes apply     applies the state to the given schema registry dump      dumps the current state as YAML to a file
 ```

 ## State file